mundschenk-at/wp-typography/readme.txt

 == Changelog ==

+= 5.9.0 - January 21, 2023 =
+* _Feature_: wp-Typography is now compatible with PHP 8.1.
+* _Feature_: Improved Advanced Custom Fields support:
+  - wp-Typography is now compatible with Advanced Custom Fields 6.
+  - The return type `array` is now supported for most fields.
+* _Change_: PHP minimum version increased to 7.4.
+* _Change_: `Prevent widows` is now disabled by default.

 = 5.8.1 - January 25, 2022 =
 * _Bugfix_: Whitescreen in `Requirements` class due to error in build process fixed.